-- (1) When considering an application for development that involves an official plan amendment, a zoning by-law amendment or a site plan approval, Council shall be satisfied that the proposal is appropriate, compatible with adjacent uses, in the public interest and not premature. - (2) All new commercial, industrial, institutional and residential uses greater than three units shall be subject to Site Plan approval.
-Lands being developed under the Condominium Act shall also be subject to Site Plan approval.
+- (1) When considering an application for development that involves an official plan amendment, a zoning by-law amendment or a site plan approval, Council shall be satisfied that the proposal is appropriate, compatible with adjacent uses, in the public interest and not premature. - (2) All new commercial, industrial, institutional and residential uses greater than 10 units shall be subject to Site Plan approval.
+Lands being developed under the Condominium Act shall also be subject to Site Plan approval, in accordance with Section 41 of the Planning Act.
 Lands being redeveloped or additions being added onto existing structures, may also be subject to Site Plan Control.
-Lands being developed by plan of subdivision in low, medium and high density residential, commercial and industrial uses, may also be subject to the information and technical investigations included in Section 6.10.2, together with Site Plans, if deemed necessary by Council. - (3) The adequacy of services to satisfy any new demand should be ascertained before Council commits its support for significant development. - (4) Council may consult with such experts and agencies as it considers necessary before passing amendments or making recommendations to the approval authority. - (5) The Town may require, during the approval stages, reports on matters such as soils, geology, hydrology, vegetation, ecology, traffic impact study and drainage; and to supply surveyed elevation information in order that the on-site and off-site impacts of the development may be assessed.
+Lands being developed by plan of subdivision in low, medium and high density residential, commercial and industrial uses, may also be subject to the information and technical investigations included in Section 6.10.2, together with Site Plans and/or other municipal agreements, if deemed necessary by Council and/or the approval authority.
+Notwithstanding the authority of this section, where the Minister revises the Planning Act to modify the scope of site plan control, there shall be no need to amend this Plan to reflect the revised scope of site plan control, provide the Town's site plan control by-law is modified. - (3) The adequacy of services to satisfy any new demand should be ascertained before Council commits its support for significant development. - (4) Council may consult with such experts and agencies as it considers necessary before passing amendments or making recommendations to the approval authority. - (5) The Town may require, during the approval stages, reports on matters such as soils, geology, hydrology, vegetation, ecology, traffic impact study and drainage; and to supply surveyed elevation information in order that the on-site and off-site impacts of the development may be assessed.
 Thus, Council can determine which areas are suitable for development. - (6) In addition to all above municipal required reports, any future development located adjacent to or in the vicinity of a provincial highway or intersection within MTO's permit control area will be subject to MTO's policies, standards and requirements included in Section 5.3.3 (3) Transportation.
 Direct access will be discouraged and often prohibited.